Extension Logo

 The need for lime is not uniform across Minnesota and recommendations will vary.
 Analyzing a soil sample for pH and buffer pH is the only way to arrive at an accurate lime recommendation.
 Sample soils to a depth of 6 to 8 inches for accurate recommendations.

 After the soil sample reaches the laboratory and is dried, a pH reading is taken in a mixture of equal parts of soil and water.
 This value is the soil pH.
 If the soil pH reading is less than 6.0, a buffer solution is added to the soil/water mixture and another pH reading is taken.
-This second reading is referred to as the buffer pH and is used to determine the amount of lime to apply.
+This second reading is the buffer pH and is used to determine the amount of lime to apply.
 The current buffer used at the University of Minnesota is called the Sikora Buffer.
 The pH of the buffer itself is 7.5.
 When it is added to an acid soil, the pH of the buffer will drop.
 The change in the pH of the buffer is directly related to the amount of lime needed.

 The buffer pH is not determined on soils with a soil pH of 6.0 or higher.
 The relative error of using the buffer is too high in this soil pH range.
 For these soils, standard guidelines are used to raise the soil pH to 6.5.